eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 You can use copybooks stored in local folders, mainframe data sets or both.
 To enable copybook support, you specify the folders and data sets that contain copybooks used in your project in the workspace settings.
 When a copybook is used in the program, the folders and data sets are searched in the order they are listed for files and members that match the name of the copybook.
 If a copybook with the same file name is located in both a local folder and a mainframe data set, the one in the local folder is used.

-COBOL Language Support also supports IDMS copybooks called with the `COPY IDMS` statement.
+COBOL Language Support also supports copybooks for the IDMS and MAID dialects, called with the `COPY IDMS` and `COPY MAID` statements.
 For more information, see the [IDMS documentation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/database-management/ca-idms/19-0.html).

 Copybook support features are disabled for files stored in the folder **.c4z/.extsrcs** in your workspace.
 If you also use the [Debugger for Mainframe](https://github.com/BroadcomMFD/debugger-for-mainframe) extension to debug your COBOL programs, you might have some files stored in this folder.